RESEARCH HOME MOLLUSKS PHYLOGENETICS CONSERVATION GENETICS ENVIRONMENTAL DNA

 Phylogenetics and Biodiversity of freshwater mussels

 Freshwater mussels have received much more research attention than freshwater snails, but the systematics of some mussel groups are still poorly understood.
-We are currently studying Anodontini mussels with an emphasis on species from the Uwharrie region in North Carolina.
+We are currently studying Anodontini mussels with an emphasis on species from the Uwharrie Mountains region in North Carolina.
 The Uwharrie Mountains are one of the oldest geological formations in the United States, and our work has uncovered multiple instances of undescribed diversity.
 We are working on resolving relationships among Alasmidonta species and related genera so new species can be accurately classified.
 This work is critical for effective conservation of freshwater mussels as conservation plans cannot be designed if species are not known to science.

 Phylogenetics and speices boundaries of Juga